-Finally, only 3% of graduates felt that they could agree with all six of the above areas.
+Finally, only 3% of graduates felt that they could agree with all six of the areas explored in the study.
 Only 3% felt they had received the support from faculty that was important and that they had engaged in experiential activities that made a difference.
 This might be seen as a condemnation of the national college experience, but might also highlight the fact that many of these outcomes are in the hands of students.
 Their college experiences, like so much of their lives, will be what they make of them.
-Help your student understand the importance of these experiences and begin now to think about how he can change his future through his actions now.
+Help your student understand the importance of these experiences and begin now to think about how they can change their future through their actions now.

 Help Your Student Get Started Talking to Professors

 Is Your College Student’s Dorm Room Too Comfortable?